Teleconference

-A teleconference is the live exchange of information among several people remote from one another but linked by a telecommunications system.
-Terms such as audio conferencing, telephone conferencing and phone conferencing are also sometimes used to refer to teleconferencing.
+A teleconference or telecon is a live exchange of information among several people remote from one another but linked by a communications system.
+Terms such as audio conferencing, telephone conferencing, and phone conferencing are also sometimes used to refer to teleconferencing.

-The telecommunications system may support the teleconference by providing one or more of the following: audio, video, and/or data services by one or more means, such as telephone, computer, telegraph, teletypewriter, radio, and television.
+The communications system may support the teleconference by providing one or more of the following: audio, video, and/or data services by one or more means, such as telephone, computer, telegraph, teletypewriter, radio, and television.

-Telcon is used as an abbreviation for both "telephone conference" and "telephone conversation".

 Internet teleconferencing

 Internet teleconferencing includes internet telephone conferencing, videotelephony, web conferencing, virtual workplace, and augmented reality conferencing.